 As far as English-language information about Osada Eikichi is concerned, there is an interview from 1999, and a general three-part feature on SM in Japan from 1998.
 The bondage in the photo on top of this post was done by Osada sensei, while entire galleries of Osada sensei’s work can be found on various websites of the Osada-ryu empire.
 I have also extensively written about Osada sensei for Schlagzeilen magazine, the influential German-language SM periodical.
 Several of my “Letters From Tokyo” can be found here.

 TB: How do you feel about being the successor of Osada Eikichi?

 OS: I consider it my responsibility to keep the spirit of Osada Eikichi alive.
 As such, I will a) continue to endeavor that genuine information percolates to Shibari/Kinbaku-famished fans in the West, and b) keep touring Japan with my live performance acts.

 TB: Isn’t there also Studio SIX ?

 OS: From April 2000, Osada Eikichi and I (and his former show partner) were running weekly show nights at my place (my photo studio) under the Osada Seminar moniker.
 It is here where I am conducting regular Kinbaku Live Nights to this day.
 However, these are relatively high-priced and very intense affairs, strictly targeting audiences that seek an unadulterated, no-barriers-hold experience.

 TB: Isn’t Studio SIX also known as the Osada Kinbaku Dojo ?

-OS: In Japan the first, third, and seventh anniversaries of someone’s death hold special significance.
-Shichi-kai-ki is the term for such seventh anniversary.
+OS: In Japan, the first, third, and seventh anniversaries of someone’s death hold special significance.
+Shichi-kai-ki is the term for such a seventh anniversary.
 I will spend that day meditating and invoking the spirit of my sensei.